 Applicants must have earned a bachelor's degree from a recognized institution with a cumulative GPA of at least 2.5 on a 4.0 scale.
 Students without the necessary background or grades may be admitted on a conditional basis.
-Students with no prior theological education may be required to take an introductory Bible survey course.
+There may be additional admissions requirements for individual degrees.